Actuarial Science Program

 Undergraduate students generally pass several exams while in college if they want to be an actuary after graduation, at least passing one exam, thereby qualifying for attractive employment opportunities.
 Actuaries continue to take exams while working, eventually attaining professional designations such as Associate and Fellow (the highest designation).
 Detailed information can be found at the Society of Actuaries, Casualty Actuarial Society, and Be An Actuary.

-We offer the following Actuarial Science related courses in the Math Department:
+We offer the following Actuarial Science related courses in the Math Department.
+For details of actuarial science courses, please contact Dr. Zhixin Wu .

 Prerequisite: Math 152 Calculus II

-- Math 332 Seminar in Financial Math (Offered in Spring)
+Math 332/BUS 332 Seminar in Financial Math (Offered once a year)

 The VEE requirement is jointly sponsored by the Society of Actuaries (SOA), Casualty Actuarial Society (CAS) and Canadian Institute of Actuaries (CIA).
 There are three VEE topics: